sigdialinlg2023/sigdialinlg2023.github.io/Home.md

 ### News

-Oct 6: The SIGDIAL 2023 proceedings are now available in the [ACL Anthology preview](https://preview.aclanthology.org/sigdial-23-ingestion/volumes/2023.sigdial-1/).
+**Oct 6**: The SIGDIAL 2023 proceedings are now available in the [ACL Anthology preview](https://preview.aclanthology.org/sigdial-23-ingestion/volumes/2023.sigdial-1/).

-Oct 5: The INLG 2023 proceedings are now available in the [ACL Anthology](https://aclanthology.org/venues/inlg/).
+**Oct 5**: The INLG 2023 proceedings are now available in the [ACL Anthology](https://aclanthology.org/venues/inlg/).

 **Oct 3**: The list of best paper awards is now [online](awards.html)!